ugo-brocard/matrices-py/README.md

     [1, 5, 3]
 ])

-# How to add two matrices
+# How to subtract two matrices ?
 matrix = a - b
 print(matrix.matrix)     # Output: [[-1, -3, 2], [2, 0, 1], [6, -7, -2]]